-The primary goal of the Psychology Postdoctoral Fellowship in Developmental Disabilities is to provide in-depth training for the fellow for future work in early identification, treatment of individuals with developmental disabilities, and research in the field of developmental disabilities.
-Diagnostic and treatment experiences with developmental and behavioral disorders are a focus.
-Many of the children seen at the Boling Center have Autism Spectrum Disorders, Attention Deficit Disorders, or Intellectual/Developmental Disabilities.
+The primary goal of the Psychology Postdoctoral Fellowship in Developmental Disabilities is to provide in-depth training for the fellow for future work in early identification and treatment of individuals with developmental disabilities, and research in the field of developmental disabilities.
+Diagnostic and treatment experiences with developmental and behavioral disorders are a focus, with many of the children seen at the Boling Center having Autism Spectrum Disorders, Attention Deficit Disorders, or Intellectual/Developmental Disabilities.
 By the end of the training period, fellows will develop intermediate to advanced levels of competence in the areas of:

 The individuals served at the Boling Center for Disabilities are usually in preschool or early elementary school (ages 3-10).
 The parents and families of these children are also a major focus of services at BCDD.